chitkul

 Delhi To Chitkul: A 3 Day Itinerary

-The first time I travelled from Delhi to Chitkul it was 4 years ago.
+The first time I travelled from Delhi to Chitkul was 4 years ago.
 I was on a 9-day solo Delhi to Spiti Valley motorbike trip.

 My recent trip, on the other hand, took place in August 2019.
 On this trip, I was travelling with a friend and we were travelling from Delhi to Chitkul by bus.